KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

 }
 ```

+> Note: The default `.onSubmit { ... }` view modifier doesn't work for these text views.
+If you want to detect when the return key is pressed, you can instead pass in `onSubmit:` in the initializer.

 > Important: This view requires Full Access and will automatically disable itself when it's disabled, due to an iOS bug that causes a crash when using text field while Full Access is disabled.